Percival Savage: France and the Western Front

 In September 1917, he fought in the Third Battle of Ypres (the Battle of Passchendaele).
 For this he was mentioned in dispatches.
 In the weeks leading up to the conflict, there was a great deal of preparation for the possibility of mustard gas attack: an instruction in gas drill and numerous gas drills.
 Gas-proof doors and windows were installed as they did engineering works on buildings.
 The preparations proved to be necessary: there were nerve gas attacks on five different occasions in March 1918.
 On 21 March 1918, the war diary records:

 Gas alarm early morning.
 The locality was again subjected to a heavy gas and shell bombardment, which lasted for over 3 hours.
 The gas guard dropped anti-gas curtains at both entrances and warned all ranks, including those living outside.
 Gas entered the tunnel from the rear.
 This was caused by a large gas shell bursting at the mouth of the first tunnel in rear ...
 Box respirators were worn from 1/2 to 2 hours.

 In August 1918 Savage fought in the Battle of Amiens.
 He was stationed at Vaire-sous-Corbie in the Picardy region.

 On three occasions it was recommended that he be promoted to colonel, but he was considered too young.

-World War II
+Second World War

-During World War II Savage led the Brookfield Voluntary Defence Corps.
+During the Second World War Savage led the Brookfield Voluntary Defence Corps.